pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 Now we have to exclude '=' from value strings too.

 This issue of lookahead is a common one for new pyparsing writers.
 Pyparsing does not do any forward matching/lookahead, the way regular expressions do for instance.
-If you write 'OneOrMore(Word(printables))' in your grammar, there is a good chance that one expression will read the entire rest of your input string.
-More likely, you would want something like 'OneOrMore(~specialWordMarkingTheStartOfTheNextGroup + Word(printables))', so that pyparsing knows when a word is really the beginning of the next structure to be parsed.
+If you write `'OneOrMore(Word(printables))'` in your grammar, there is a good chance that one expression will read the entire rest of your input string.
+More likely, you would want something like `'OneOrMore(~specialWordMarkingTheStartOfTheNextGroup + Word(printables))'`, so that pyparsing knows when a word is really the beginning of the next structure to be parsed.

 ---
 ## 2011-11-03 13:00:51 - spastor2 - RightMost match or last match